diogenes1oliveira/hbase2-docker/README.md

     diogenes1oliveira/hbase2-docker:1.0.0-hbase2.0.2
 ```

-Or you can use the convenience Makefile to start and follow the logs:
+Or you can use the convenience Makefile to start and stop it:

 ```shell
 $ make run